Arsenic poisoning: Diagnosis

-Arsenic may be measured in blood or urine to monitor excessive environmental or occupational exposure, confirm a diagnosis of poisoning in hospitalized victims or to assist in the forensic investigation in a case of fatal over dosage.
+Arsenic may be measured in blood or urine to monitor excessive environmental or occupational exposure, confirm a diagnosis of poisoning in hospitalized victims or to assist in the forensic investigation in a case of fatal overdose.
 Some analytical techniques are capable of distinguishing organic from inorganic forms of the element.
-Organic arsenic compounds tend to be eliminated in the urine in unchanged form, while inorganic forms are largely converted to organic arsenic compounds in the body prior to urinary excretion.
-The current biological exposure index for U.S. workers of 35 µg/L total urinary arsenic may easily be exceeded by a healthy person eating a seafood meal.
+Organic arsenic compounds tend to be eliminated in the urine in unchanged form, while inorganic forms are largely converted to organic arsenic compounds in the body before urinary excretion.
+The current biological exposure index for U.S. workers of 35 μg/L total urinary arsenic may easily be exceeded by a healthy person eating a seafood meal.

 Tests are available to diagnose poisoning by measuring arsenic in blood, urine, hair, and fingernails.
 The urine test is the most reliable test for arsenic exposure within the last few days.
 Urine testing needs to be done within 24–48 hours for an accurate analysis of an acute exposure.
 Tests on hair and fingernails can measure exposure to high levels of arsenic over the past 6–12 months.
 These tests can determine if one has been exposed to above-average levels of arsenic.
 They cannot predict, however, whether the arsenic levels in the body will affect health.
-Chronic arsenic exposure can remain in the body systems for a longer period of time than a shorter term or more isolated exposure and can be detected in a longer time frame after the introduction of the arsenic, important in trying to determine the source of the exposure.
+Chronic arsenic exposure can remain in the body systems for a longer period than a shorter term or more isolated exposure and can be detected in a longer time frame after the introduction of the arsenic, important in trying to determine the source of the exposure.

 Hair is a potential bioindicator for arsenic exposure due to its ability to store trace elements from blood.
-Incorporated elements maintain their position during growth of hair.
-Thus for a temporal estimation of exposure, an assay of hair composition needs to be carried out with a single hair which is not possible with older techniques requiring homogenization and dissolution of several strands of hair.
-This type of biomonitoring has been achieved with newer microanalytical techniques like synchrotron radiation based X-ray fluorescence spectroscopy and microparticle induced X-ray emission.
-The highly focused and intense beams study small spots on biological samples allowing analysis to micro level along with the chemical speciation.
-In a study, this method has been used to follow arsenic level before, during and after treatment with arsenious oxide in patients with acute promyelocytic leukemia.
+Incorporated elements maintain their position during the growth of hair.
+Thus, for a temporal estimation of exposure, an assay of hair composition needs to be carried out with a single hair, which is not possible with older techniques requiring homogenization and dissolution of several strands of hair.
+This type of biomonitoring has been achieved with newer microanalytical techniques like synchrotron radiation-based X-ray fluorescence spectroscopy and microparticle-induced X-ray emission.
+The highly focused and intense beams study small spots on biological samples, allowing analysis at the micro level along with chemical speciation.
+In a study, this method has been used to follow arsenic levels before, during, and after treatment with arsenious oxide in patients with acute promyelocytic leukemia.

 Treatment

 Chelation

-Dimercaprol and dimercaptosuccinic acid are chelating agents that sequester the arsenic away from blood proteins and are used in treating acute arsenic poisoning.
+Dimercaprol and dimercaptosuccinic acid (succimer) are chelating agents that sequester the arsenic away from blood proteins and are used in treating acute arsenic poisoning.
 The most important side effect is hypertension.
-Dimercaprol is considerably more toxic than succimer. dimercaptosuccinic acid monoesters, e.g. MiADMSA, are promising antidotes for arsenic poisoning.
+Dimercaprol is considerably more toxic than succimer.
+Dimercaptosuccinic acid monoesters, e.g., MiADMSA, are promising antidotes for arsenic poisoning.